Firefighter John Turner

 In 1970, Firefighter Turner's son, Jack, followed in his father’s footsteps by becoming a member of the Ellington Volunteer Fire Department.
 Jack served many years as a line officer serving 10 years as the Chief of Department.
 Today, Jack continues to volunteer for the Fire Department.
 He also serves as a Selectman for the Town of Ellington and the Finance Director of Tolland County Mutual Aid, Station TN.

-Photo of 2003 proclamation courtesy of the Town of Ellington website.
+Photos area courtesy of John W. Turner, John G. Turner's son.
+The 2003 proclamation is courtesy of the Town of Ellington website.